-- (i) Interest Rate Risk: As of December 31, 2020 and 2019, the Group had no short-term borrowings at variable rates.
+- (i) Interest Rate Risk: As of December 31, 2021 and 2020, the Group had no short-term borrowings at variable rates.
 We do not use derivative financial instruments to hedge the interest rate risk on our debt obligations. - (ii) Foreign Currency Risk: We enter into transactions denominated in foreign currencies related to the sales and purchases of goods.
 Therefore, we are exposed to market risk related to possible foreign currency fluctuations, which is mitigated to a certain extent by the set-off of credit and debit balances in the same currencies.
 Due to the fact that we have increased our international exposure due to sales to the Euro zone and the U.K. market, our financial position and results of operations are increasingly subject to currency translation risks.

-As of December 31, 2020 and 2019, approximately 42.9% and 40.9%, respectively, of our sales were denominated in currencies other than the presentation currency of the Group and 38.6% and 32.8%, respectively, of costs were denominated in foreign currencies.
+As of December 31, 2021 and 2020, approximately 45.0% and 42.9%, respectively, of our sales were denominated in currencies other than the presentation currency of the Group and 41.1% and 38.6%, respectively, of costs were denominated in foreign currencies.
 The following table demonstrates a model of the sensitivity to a change in the U.S. dollar and British pound exchange rate that is reasonable and possible, with all other variables held constant, of our profit/(loss) before tax and our equity.

-Increase/ decrease in foreign currency rate Effect on profit/(loss) before tax Effect on equity
+Increase/ decrease in foreign currency Effect on profit/(loss) T2 66 4 44

+rate before tax Effect on equity

+2021 Euro +5% 100 393

+-5% (100) (393)

+GB pound +5% 28 (9)

+-5% (28) 9

-2020 Euro +5% -5% (452) 452 165 (165)
+2020 Euro +5% (452) 165

+-5% 452 (165)

-GB pound +5% -5% 27 (27) (6) 6
+GB pound +5% 27 (6)

-2019 Euro +5% -5% (33) 33 409 (409)

-GB pound +5% -5% 24 (24) (13) 13
+OD pould -5% (27) 6

 - (iii) Fair Value Risk: The carrying amounts reflected in the accompanying consolidated statement of financial position for cash and cash equivalents, trade and other receivables, trade and other payables and accrued and other current liabilities approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
 The amounts shown on the face of the statement of financial position as investments in equity instruments reflect their fair value at year end.
 The fair value of variable rate borrowings and other long-term liabilities approximate their carrying amounts.
-The fair value of the Senior Notes, at December 31, 2020 and 2019, amounted to \$422.2 million and \$382.2 million, respectively. - b) Credit Risk: Our maximum exposure to credit risk, due to the failure of counterparties to perform their obligations as at December 31, 2020 and 2019, in relation to each class of recognized financial assets, is the carrying amount of those assets as indicated in the accompanying consolidated statement of financial position.
+The fair value of the Senior Notes, at December 31, 2021 and 2020, amounted to \$296.6 million and \$422.2 million, respectively. - b) Credit Risk: Our maximum exposure to credit risk, due to the failure of counterparties to perform their obligations as at December 31, 2021 and 2020, in relation to each class of recognized financial assets, is the carrying amount of those assets as indicated in the accompanying consolidated statement of financial position.
 Concentrations of credit risks are limited with respect to receivables due to the large number of customers comprising our customer base.
 We generally do not require collateral or other security to support customer receivables.
-There was no customer which accounted for more than 7.3% of our revenue or receivables in 2020. - c) Liquidity Risk: We manage liquidity risk by monitoring forecasted cash flows and ensuring that adequate banking facilities and reserve borrowing facilities are maintained.
+There was no customer which accounted for more than 5.5% of our revenue or receivables in 2021. - c) Liquidity Risk: We manage liquidity risk by monitoring forecasted cash flows and ensuring that adequate banking facilities and reserve borrowing facilities are maintained.
 We have sufficient undrawn borrowing facilities that can be utilized to fund any potential shortfall in cash resources.